 A) If you are claiming coins from a different wallet, move on straight to step 5.

-B) If you already had coins in Coinomi at the time of the fork, you're done!
-Your new wallet is now ready!
-After you see your balance, we recommend you add a default wallet of that coin (without altering the derivation path).
+B) If you already had coins in Coinomi at the time of the fork, you're nearly done!
+After you see your balance, you should you add a default wallet of that coin (without altering the derivation path).
 Copy its address and send your coins to it.
 This way you won't have to change the derivation path every time you need to restore your wallet on a new phone.
 After the transaction confirms, you can tap+hold the wallet with the altered path to delete it.
 Don't proceed to step 5, you're already finished.

 Open the new wallet, click on ".../Sweep Wallet" and choose the coin you want to sweep.
-For example, if claiming the BCH fork, choose "BitcoinCash".
+For example, if claiming the BCH fork, make sure "BitcoinCash" is selected.

 6 - Sweep the private key from the other wallet